SummerAppSpace/Chapter4/CAPSTONE.md

 * https://vimeo.com/110060516
 * https://www.youtube.com/watch?v=7_XGsbceUkY
 ### Get the data
-Change the data URL in the `sdss_sspp.py` file to be https://www.dropbox.com/s/m736a7j70a4p1ux/SDSSssppDR9_rerun122.fit?dl=1 and reinstall astroML to reflect the changes
+* Change the data URL in the `sdss_sspp.py` file to be https://www.dropbox.com/s/m736a7j70a4p1ux/SDSSssppDR9_rerun122.fit?dl=1 and reinstall astroML to reflect the changes
+* * Hint: instead of changing astroML you can also download the data to your `~/astroML_data` directory.
+If you make sure it is named `SDSSssppDR9_rerun122.fit` `astroML` won't try to download it again from the broken URL.
 ### Work with the data
 1. Run the code in `Capstone_Part1.py`.
 1. Change the number of clusters, and rerun, what do you get?